tacaswell/Xi-cam-1/docs/source/SettingsPlugin.md

 ### apply
 This method applies the settings.
 ### toState
-This method prepares the settings in a way, that can be serialized by cloudpickle and returns them.
+This method prepares the settings in a way that can be serialized by cloudpickle and returns them.